roel-v/pattern-projector/README_DEV.md

 - Set up the development environment as described above.
 - Look inside the 'messages' directory for translations per language.
 Edit or add a new one as required.

+# Standalone version

+## Local development

+## Packaging and deployment

+To run the packaging process and create an NSIS installer, do

+    npm run build:electron.

+This will create a .exe installer in the 'dist' directory.

+### Debugging the packaging

+After running the build:electron command, there is an executable in dist\win-unpacked that you can run straight away.

+To test what goes into the installer, do:

+    electron-builder --config electron-builder.json build --dir > debug.txt

+Note that you will need to have electron-builder installed globally (or at least, electron-builder will have to be in your PATH.
+Since the global package directory is most likely in your PATH already anyway, installing a global copy is probably the easier.
+But then beware of having different versions in your local and global environments).

+This will create the contents of what eventually will go into the installer in dist\win-unpacked.

+To enable debugging for this, do

+    set DEBUG=electron-builder

+first.